eclipse-sumo/sumo/docs/web/docs/Tutorials/ScenarioGuide.md

 1. Encode the changes in *plain-xml* files as described in [Networks/Building_Networks_from_own_XML-descriptions](../Networks/PlainXML.md).
-    Most XML-attributes are optional so you only need to set the values you would like to change.
+    Most XML-attributes are optional so you only need to set the values that you would like to change.
-2.  patch your network using [netconvert](../netconvert.md) by loading the net.xml along with the plain-xml files.
+2. Patch your network using [netconvert](../netconvert.md) by loading the net.xml along with the plain-xml files.
 You can even use this during the initial import (i.e. load an OSM-file along with your plain-xml files)
-3.  directly adjust your network with GUI: after opening the program [netedit](../Netedit/index.md) you first load the network file (\*.net.xml) that needs to be modified.
-Then you choose the respective functions in netedit to modify e.g. the number of lanes, road shapes, traffic signal plans, intersection geometries, and to combine intersections or edges.
+3. Directly adjust your network with GUI: after opening the program [netedit](../Netedit/index.md) you first load the network file (\*.net.xml) that needs to be modified.
+Then, you choose the respective functions in netedit to modify e.g. the number of lanes, road shapes, traffic signal plans, intersection geometries, and to combine intersections or edges.